samuelkadolph/go/README.md

 # go

 A collection of my go libraries.
-See the READMEs in each subdirectory for each library.
+See the README for each library.

+## Contributing

+Fork, branch & pull request.